PhD Program Funding

 Graduate assistantships

-Project and research assistantships (PAs and RAs): Faculty in the Department of Counseling Psychology sometimes hold research grants that employ project assistants or research assistants.
-Availability of such positions are announced to doctoral students in late spring for the upcoming year.
-Salary and benefits for PAs and RAs are similar to that of TAs.
+Faculty Primary Investigators in the Department of Counseling Psychology sometimes hold research grants that employ project assistants or research assistants.
+Availability of such positions are determined by the Primary Investigator.

 Additional information about tuition, stipends and funding